Josie Lawrence: Early life

-Lawrence was born Wendy Lawrence on 6 June 1959 in Old Hill, Staffordshire.
+Lawrence was born Wendy Lawrence on 6 June 1959 in Old Hill, West Midlands.
 Her parents were Bert Lawrence and Kathleen Lawrence, née Griffin, who were married in 1948.
 She has twin siblings, John and Janet, who are ten years her senior (1949).
 They were brought up in nearby Cradley Heath, where their father worked for British Leyland and their mother as a dinner lady.
 Lawrence wanted to be an actress at the early age of 5 and at 16 joined the Barlow Players in Oldbury.

 She studied at Dartington College of Arts from 1978 to 1981, receiving a Bachelor of Arts honours degree.

 Career

 Stage

 Her first acting role was as a young boy in a production of The Ragged Trousered Philanthropists at the Half Moon Theatre (in 2016 she became a patron of the theatre).
 During the 1980s, she was also involved in a play called Passionaria at the Newcastle Playhouse, starring Denise Black and Kate McKenzie, and they later formed the jazz group Denise Black and the Kray Sisters.

 Her work in comedy began as a result of starring in a Donmar Warehouse play called Songs For Stray Cats and hearing the audience invited to supply lines and ideas for improvisers appearing in after-show cabaret.

 She starred as the title character in the 1993 Lyric Theatre, Hammersmith production of the musical Moll Flanders.

-From 1994–96, Lawrence played Katharine in the Royal Shakespeare Company production of The Taming of the Shrew in both Stratford-upon-Avon and London, for which she received a Dame Peggy Ashcroft award for Best Actress.
+From 1994 to 1996, Lawrence played Katharine in the Royal Shakespeare Company production of The Taming of the Shrew in both Stratford-upon-Avon and London, for which she received a Dame Peggy Ashcroft award for Best Actress.
 She also appeared in Faust and The Cherry Orchard and starred as Benedick in an all-female production of Much Ado About Nothing at Shakespeare's Globe, having played Beatrice previously at Manchester's Royal Exchange.
 She made her West End theatre debut in 2001 taking over the lead role of Anna in the stage musical The King and I, replacing Elaine Paige.
 In 2005, she appeared with Victoria Wood, Julie Walters and Celia Imrie in the cult West End production of Wood's Acorn Antiques: The Musical.

 In 2008, Lawrence took the lead role in Tom Stoppard's Hapgood at the Birmingham Repertory Theatre and later at the West Yorkshire Playhouse in which she was a secret spymaster given the task of exposing a traitor who is leaking vital information to the Russians.
 In the same year, she co-directed The Time Step, a comedy about fantasies and talent contests, with Linda Marlowe at the Edinburgh Festival.

 Lawrence appeared as Madame Ranevskaya in a new version of Chekhov's The Cherry Orchard, translated by Tom Stoppard, at the Birmingham Repertory Theatre in autumn 2010.